angulardart/site-angulardart/src/angular/guide/template-syntax.md

 resulting in a more responsive user experience.

 The show/hide technique is fine for a few elements with few children.
-You should be wary when hiding large component trees; `NgIf` may be the safer choice.
+Be wary of hiding large component trees; `NgIf` might be the safer choice.

 #### Guard against null